 As I mentioned M. Night Shyamalan is known for his slow, methodical buildups and here we get it in the form of creepy moments from the grandparents.
 Shyamalan takes his time in feeding us these moments and just as the film started to fade for me we get the big twist which I thought worked like a charm.
 It quickly re-energized the story and made the final act a chilling and eerie ride filled with terrifying unpredictability.

-While Shyamalan doesn’t reinvent the wheel with “The Visit” he does show us the able creative flourishes that made him a respected name and overnight success in the horror-thriller genre.
+While Shyamalan doesn’t reinvent the wheel with “The Visit”, he does show the creative flourishes that made him a respected name and overnight success in the horror-thriller genre.
 It also (hopefully) reinvigorates a career that had been written off by many due to four consecutive disappointments.
 Maybe it’s the smaller budget or maybe it’s the clearer focus.
 Whatever the case, I can get behind Shyamalan doing these types of projects and hopefully this is the first step in an exciting comeback.

 VERDICT – 4 STARS

 I think this movie is a fine basic horror movie but I think it got way too much credit for not being bad more than being good.
 If this was a no name director it would get average grades which it is average generic horror movie IMO.
 The Gift for example was much better

 @ ” I think it got way too much credit for not being bad more than being good” – I TOTALLY agree with that.

 Interesting.
 For me a no-name director could have made it and I would still have had fun with it.

 I guess I just didn’t like this one very much although that diaper scene made me gag – which was awkward since I was watching this on a crowded airplane O _ O